The Privacy Issues Don’t Either Have to Get Worked Out

 Anytime I see new technology mentioned in the popular press, someone will mention this throwaway line:

-Well, that’s great, but of course the privacy issues will have to get worked out and it has a wordpress hosting price.
+Well, that’s great, but of course the privacy issues will have to get worked out.

 We say that all the time.
 Digital cameras. iPhones.
 Google Glass.
-Facebook, email hosting.
+Facebook.
 Wearable technology.
 Massive data sharing.
 Every tech innovation in our lives, and some reassuring pundit trots out to say, “All the privacy issues will have to be worked out.”

 At my local gym, there are signs in the family changing room that forbid you to use a cell phone in the locker room.
 In theory, I can get kicked out of the gym for looking at a text or an email in the locker room.
 That’s ridiculous, but that’s the best solution they’ve got for the problem of pervs taking secret photos of other people in the locker room.